georgedashen/DSAA6000B/assignment/README.md

 The GCN models are directly constructed using `GCNConv` Module of pytorch version.
 Detail implementation can be checked at Thomas Kipf, [Graph Convolutional Networks](http://tkipf.github.io/graph-convolutional-networks/) (2016)

+GCN model definitions and some useful functions for processing data is included in `utils.py` and `dataset.py`, respectively.

 ## Requirements
 * pytorch
 * networkx